SOCI 325: Sociology of Science

 • These list the date of the class period that your question should relate to and the due date for submitting the question.

-• Turn these in on the “Assignments” tab on Teams
+• Turn these in on the “Assignments” section on Teams.

 Student discussion questions